jgccon/tfst/README.md

 We welcome contributions!
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## Documentation
-For detailed documentation, refer to the `/docs` folder or visit our [documentation page](docs/README.md).
+For detailed documentation, refer to the `/docs` folder.
+And we will styart working on a pair of decumentation web sites doon.
+Well keep you informed.

 ## License
 Licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.